Managing Invasive Species in Kawarthas

 Hayden Wilson, Land Stewardship Coordinator

 Dog-strangling Vine is an invasive species that grows in thick stands and chokes out other plants — even trees.
-It also makes travelling through the woods difficult for large animals.
+It also makes travelling through the woods difficult for larger animals.
 KLT manages Dog-strangling Vine at Ballyduff Trails in order to maintain the tallgrass prairie and forest understory and at Christie Bentham Wetland.

 Scots Pine is a fast-growing species of pine that was originally brought to Canada for timber production, but due to poor seed genetics most stands grow abnormally and are not useful for timber production.
 KLT manages Scots Pine at Ballyduff Trails and Cation Wildlife Preserve to help restore native forests and maintain open meadows.